HiravPansuriya/CogniMateAI/README.md

 ## 📌 Overview

 AI Study Assistant enables students to upload their study materials (PDFs/text notes) and leverage Generative AI to enhance their learning experience.
-The application extracts knowledge from the uploaded documents and provides intelligent features such as note summarization, question answering, quiz generation, flashcards, and study planning.
+The application extracts knowledge from the uploaded documents and provides intelligent features such as note summarization, question answering, quiz generation, and flashcards.

 ---